Is Gaziantep Worth Visiting in 2024?

 Hammam Museum

-For 15 TL (0.55$) it’s well worth the 30-minute visit.
+For 15 TL (0.5$) it’s well worth the 30-minute visit.
+Note that you can only pay by contactless card, cash is not accepted!

 You can’t experience bathing in the museum, but there is a nearby authentic hammam called Tarihi Naip Hamamı that is extremely affordable (unlike most of the tourist traps in Istanbul around Hagia Sophia).